ballerina-platform/ballerina-distribution/examples/http-restrict-by-media-type/http_restrict_by_media_type.md

 # Restrict by media type

-You can configure resources of HTTP services to restrict the types of media they consume and produce.
+You can configure the resources of the HTTP services to restrict the types of media they consume and produce.
-This is done through the `consumes` and `produces` annotation attributes of the `ResourceConfig` annotation, which is used with resources.
+This is done through the `consumes` and `produces` attributes of the `ResourceConfig` annotation, which is used with resources.

 For more information on the underlying module, see the [HTTP module](https://docs.central.ballerina.io/ballerina/http/latest/).